ghi-electronics/Docs/software/tinyclr/loaders/intro.md

 This section covers different bootloader features and usage details.

 ## GHI Bootloader
-The [**GHI Bootloader**](ghi-bootloader.md) page can be found [**here**](ghi-bootloader.md).
+The [GHI Bootloader](ghi-bootloader.md) page can be found [here](ghi-bootloader.md).
+This page describes the bootloader commands, using the bootloader to load firmware onto a device, and has a [**downloads**](ghi-bootloader.md#downloads) section where you can find the bootloaders for our products.

 ## STM32 Bootloader
-The [**STM32 Bootloader**](stm32-bootloader.md) page can be found [**here**](stm32-bootloader.md).
+The [STM32 Bootloader](stm32-bootloader.md) page can be found [here](stm32-bootloader.md).
+This page covers loading .hex, .bin, and .dfu files onto our STM32 based devices.

 ## SAM-BA Bootloader
 The SAM-BA Bootloader lives on many Atmel chips.
 It is necessary to load files (loaders and/or firmware) onto the chip.
 Several TinyCLR OS supported boards will use this loader to load the software.

-### Uploading bin Files
-To set the chip in SAM-BA mode, hold down the dedicated button on your board (BOOTA on UCM Dev and Breakout boards) while the system powers up (or during reset).
-If there is no such button, connect SPI1_MISO to ground instead.
-Keep the pin grounded for three seconds after power up or reset and then remove the connection from SPI1_MISO to ground.
-The device manager will show a COM port similar to "Bossa Program Port" or "GPS Detect".

-1. If it is not already installed, download and install the [SAM-BA tool](http://www.microchip.com/developmenttools/productdetails.aspx?partno=atmel%20sam-ba%20in-system%20programmer) from Microchip.
-The latest version we have tested is 2.18 for Windows.
-2. Open the SAM-BA program then select the COM port for your device in the connection box and your board type below it (at91sam9x35-ek for G400), then click connect.
-3. Near the middle of the window, go to the `DataFlash AT45DB/DCB` tab.
-4. Under `Scripts`, select `Enable Dataflash (SPI0 CS0)` then click the `Execute` button..
-5. Under `Scripts`, select `Erase All` then click `Execute`.
-This will take some time to complete.
-It seems that if SAM-BA loses focus during the erase procedure it can lock up.
-We recommend that once you click the `Execute` button you leave the computer alone until the erase procedure is completed.
-6. Under `Scripts`, select `Send Boot File`, click execute, then browse to and select the bootloader for the device.
-7. Once the transfer finishes, go to `File` > `Quit` and then reset the board.
-Make sure to properly quit the program or connection errors may result on subsequent uses.
-8. Now reset the board.
-Congratulations, your board is now running the loaded program!
+The [SAM-BA Bootloader](sam-ba-bootloader.md) page can be found [here](sam-ba-bootloader.md).

+## Upgrading Bootloader v1 to Bootloader v2
+Some of our earlier devices based on the NXP LPC family of microcontrollers come shipped with our Bootloader v1 installed.
+These include the Embedded Master, EMX, G120, G120E, and USBizi devices.
+To upgrade this bootloader to v2, go to the [GHI v1 to v2 bootloader page](upgrading-v1-to-v2.md)

 ## Mikro Bootloader
 MikroElektronika's bootloader is found on several products offered by them.
 Some of the TinyCLR OS supported boards are made by MikroElectronika and include this loader by default.